chora-io/docs/specs/proposal/index.md

 # Overview

-The `proposal` module enables a proposal governance framework that is utilized by other modules.
+The `proposal` module provides a framework for governance proposals.

 ## Contents